 “Remember, this is just one day,” says Equip family mentor Laura Cohen.
 “Events like prom get a lot of hype and it is just another night.
 Set low expectations.
 Try to stay in the moment and enjoy yourself.
 You will not be the first or last person to not feel that prom was the best night ever.
 GIve yourself some grace.”

-Events like prom are stressful under the best of circumstances and with the added stress of ED recovery can be challenging.
+Events like prom are stressful under the best of circumstances and with the added stress of eating disorder recovery can be challenging.
 Do not be hard on yourself, be realistic.
-And if you feel that the event is going to be too hard — skip it.
+And if you feel that the event is going to be too hard—skip it.
 Maybe make another plan that night that you would enjoy more.

 Equip’s VP of clinical care delivery, Jennifer Derenne MD, adds that the lingering traditional expectations around events like weddings and prom may add an additional layer of complexity.
 But it is the ritual of outfit selection in particular that may open up a Pandora’s Box of problematic comments and pressure from peers, salespeople, and even other parents.
 “It's similar to a celebrity preparing for an awards show or the Met Gala,” Derenne says.
 Painstakingly curated ‘highlight reels’ on social media present additional potential pitfalls or challenges to someone vulnerable to unhelpful comparisons and self criticism.”